badlogic/lilray/README.md

 GDB will connect and stop in `gdb_start()`.
 You can now set breakpoints, step, continue, inspect local variables and so on.

 You can of course also use VS Code to debug via a graphical user interface.

 Open the project root folder in VS Code, select the `djgpp` [CMake kit](https://vector-of-bool.github.io/docs/vscode-cmake-tools/kits.html), select the `Debug` [CMake variant](https://vector-of-bool.github.io/docs/vscode-cmake-tools/getting_started.html#selecting-a-variant), and the [CMake launch target](https://vector-of-bool.github.io/docs/vscode-cmake-tools/debugging.html#selecting-a-launch-target), then run the `DOS debug target` launch configuration.

-See the [`src/12_hello_dos.c`](src/12_hello_dos.c) demo on how to use the GDB stub for DOS debugging.